UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-appscan360/overview.md

-# HCL Appscan360 (Appscan360) - Overview
+# IBM Appscan360 (Appscan360) - Overview

-The HCL Appscan360 (Appscan360) plug-in allows for integration with the HCL Appscan360 server.
-This plug-in uses the Appscan360 REST interface to interact with the HCL Appscan360 application.
+The IBM Appscan360 (Appscan360) plug-in allows for integration with the IBM Appscan360 server.
+This plug-in uses the Appscan360 REST interface to interact with the IBM Appscan360 application.
 Data is gathered from the Appscan360 server and displayed as a graphical view in the DevOps Velocity portfolio.

 ## Compatibility